black and white bed linen

 What We Do

 Carmel Owls is dedicated to the installation of Great Horned Owl platforms in Carmel-by-the-Sea and neighboring Monterey Peninsula cities.
-Through the identification of suitable trees, the publication of easy-to-build owl platform assembly schematics, and a list of nearby cherry picker rentals, we make the process straightforward and simple to follow.
+Through the identification of suitable tall trees, meeting with the homeowners, building the owl platforms and finally installing the platform with our crew of volunteers, we'll hopefully encourage a nesting pair of Great Horned Owls to take up residence.

 Our Goals

-Carmel Owls' goals over the next year are to build and install 7 to 9 owl platforms to encourage Great Horned Owls to nest and subsequently reduce the growing rat and vermin population in Carmel-by-the-Sea and the surrounding Monterey Peninsula.
+Carmel Owls' goals over the next year are to build and install another 5 to 10 owl platforms to encourage Great Horned Owls to nest and subsequently reduce the growing rat and vermin population in Carmel-by-the-Sea and the surrounding Monterey Peninsula.

-If you live in Carmel-by-the-Sea, Carmel Point, Carmel Woods, or Hatton Fields and have a suitable tree with safe and easy access for a cherry picker, we'll build and install your platform for free.
+If you live in Carmel Knolls, Rancho Rio Vista, Carmel Views, Carmel Highlands, Pebble Beach, Pacific Grove, Monterey or Carmel Valley and have a suitable tall tree with safe and easy access for a cherry picker, we'll build and install your platform for free.
 Let us know!
+Please note that Carmel-by-the-Sea is now completely full of owl platforms.

 Have You Got Rats?